gcolon75/cse15l-lab-reports/LabReport3.md

 In this example, we search for the word "i" in the file 1471-213X-1-12.txt and it returns the lines that do not contain "a".
 In this case it does not appear in many lines and returns all of those lines.

 ## 4 ```grep -v"[search]" [path]/*```
+The source for this was [ChatGPT](https://chat.openai.com/auth/login).
 This command will search for all lines in all the files inside the technical directory that do not contain the word in
 ```[search]``` (do not include brackets) and return them along with the filenames.
 Clearly there are
 many files that fit this pattern so this is only a snippet.